-- (a) Treatment charges made by a nurse for nursing at home benefit detailed in the benefits table. - (b) Charges made by, or incurred in, a private hospital or any NHS hospital for ITU (Intensive Therapy Unit, sometimes called Intensive Care Unit) treatment only when: - you are already having eligible private treatment; and - the ITU treatment immediately follows eligible private treatment; and - you or your next of kin have asked for the ITU treatment to be received privately; and - we have agreed the costs before you start the intensive care treatment.
-(See also section 4 for emergency treatment.) - (c) NHS cash benefit, as shown on the benefits table, for each night you receive free treatment in an NHS Intensive Therapy Unit or NHS Intensive Care Unit.
+- (a) Treatment charges made by a nurse for nursing at home benefit detailed in the benefits table. - (b) Treatment charges made by a nurse or care assistant for recuperative care. - (c) Charges made by, or incurred in, a private hospital or any NHS hospital for ITU (Intensive Therapy Unit, sometimes called Intensive Care Unit) treatment only when: - you are already having eligible private treatment; and - the ITU treatment immediately follows eligible private treatment; and - you or your next of kin have asked for the ITU treatment to be received privately; and - We have agreed the costs before you start the intensive care treatment.
+(See also section 4 for emergency treatment.) - (d) NHS cash benefit, as shown on the benefits table, for each night you receive free treatment in an NHS Intensive Therapy Unit or NHS Intensive Care Unit.